nion-software/nionswift/docs/user_interface.rst

 Computation
 -----------
-With the Computation subsection of the inspector, you can quickly adjust several variables for a computation associated with the selected item.
+With the Computation subsection of the inspector, you can adjust several variables for a computation associated with the selected item.

 .. image:: graphics/inspector_computation_subsection.png
     :width: 321
     :alt: Inspector Computation Subsection

-The variables in this subsection will change based on what kind of computation is selected.
+The variables in this subsection will change based on what kind of item is selected.
 For example, a line profile will have adjustments for the coordinates of each end of the line, the angle of the line, and the length and width of the line; whereas a processing filter like a gaussian blur may only have a single slider to adjust the sigma (or blur) value.
 If the selected item has no associated computations, the Computation subsection will say “None.”

 The Computation subsection can also be accessed in a separate pop-up window by hitting [ctrl + E] (or [cmd + E] on macOS).